 Singing, dancing, a parade and a pint or two - the Irish have always known how to party and celebrating St Patrick's Day in London is no exception.
 St Patrick’s Day in London is a chance for Irish London (and, of course, anyone and everyone who's Irish-at-heart) to hit the streets and show the city the true meaning of the word ‘craic’.

-The official holiday lands annually on March 17 (a Friday in 2017), but the main London celebrations take place in Trafalgar Square on March 19.
+The official holiday lands annually on March 17 (a Saturday in 2018), but the main London celebrations usually take place a day later in Trafalgar Square on March 18.

 There’ll be a lively parade of music, food and ceilidh dancing, plus plenty of things to do with the kids.
 If you can’t face the crowds, we've rounded up the best St Patrick’s Day happenings below.
 Or if you want more cultural inspiration, check our pick of the best London events in March.
 Get ready for a very green weekend.